shchursasha1/ml-test-task/README.md

 Test-task for Probabilistic Forecasting of Conflict-Related Fatalities start-up.
-Demonstrates my capabilities in ML model optimisation, feature engineering, understanding of metrics, and hands-on experience with plot visualisation, NumPy, Pandas etc.
+Demonstrates my capabilities in ML model optimisation, feature engineering, understanding of metrics, and hands-on experience with plot visualisation and Exploratory Data Analysis using Pandas, Matplotlib, Seaborn etc.